Departments and Classes

 Grades 6 and 7

 In formal classes that meet twice a week, students gain skills and experience in various performing arts disciplines.
 Over the two-year span, students spend one full semester in each of the following: dance, drama, general music, and production technology.
 These four classes are exploratory, experiential, and connected thematically.
-An informal sharing for peers celebrates the end of each semester of exploration.

-The eighth-grade theatre class builds on the sixth-grade and seventh-grade performing arts classes and includes a range of exploration, from public speaking and writing monologues and scenes to acting and collaborating on a full-grade culminating performance.
+The eighth-grade theatre class builds on the sixth-grade and seventh- grade performing arts classes and includes a range of exploration, from public speaking and writing monologues and scenes to acting and collaborating on a full-grade culminating performance.
 This yearlong experiential class, which is thematically tied to the integrated English and history programs, encourages students to apply their skills as expressive performers, make connections across their academic experience, and strengthen their sense of community.

 Grades 6-8 Ensembles